Hexalyse/mmc-rs/README.md

     -h, --help            Print help information
     -i <VCP_ID>           The VCP identifier (eg: 10 for brightness) -s, --set             Set VCP value
-    -u                    Force update the capabilities before writing the VCP value (needed on some screens?)
+    -u                    Force update the capabilities before reading or writing the VCP value (needed on some screens?)
     -v <VCP_VALUE>        The VCP value (only used for 'set') -V, --version         Print version information
 ```